-Aural Learning Style Study Tips
+Aural Learning Style: Study Tips for Aural Learners

 People with an Aural learning Style lean primarily on their sense of sound to process the world around them.
 They love words, rhythms, tempos, lyrics and tones.
 Aural learners tend to thrive in the traditional classroom environment, with a teacher explaining concepts mainly through speech, because they can soak up much of what is being said and recall it even after class has finished.